The Biggest Spider in the World (by Weight and by Leg Span)

 The Hercules baboon spider (Hysterocrates hercules) is a bit of an enigma in the spider world, and a name like "Hercules" definitely sets some high expectations.

-Native to Africa, this species is rumored to be one of the largest tarantulas in the world, yet it remains shrouded in mystery.
+Native to central African countries like Nigeria, this species is rumored to be one of the largest tarantulas in the world, yet it remains shrouded in mystery.
 Sightings are rare, making it something of a legend among arachnid enthusiasts.

 Its supposed size, with a leg span that could rival the largest of spiders, adds to its mythical status.
 Some estimates suggest that its leg span could reach around 8 inches (20.3 centimeters) or more, but these figures should be taken with caution as they are based on limited observations and anecdotal reports